cool-deep-96/testing_pure_js/README.md

 ### Windows

 1. **Download the Installer:**
-   - Visit the official PostgreSQL [download page](https://www.postgresql.org/download/windows/).
+   - Visit the official PostgreSQL [download page](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
-   - Download the installer for the latest version of PostgreSQL.
+   - Download the installer for the latest version(16.3) of PostgreSQL .

 2. **Run the Installer:**
    - Double-click the downloaded `.exe` file to run the installer.